Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

-**Jumpsuit Pockets**
+### Overalls Pockets

-Select your jumpsuit mesh and define pocket topology according to reference image.
+Select your overalls mesh and adjust topology in pocket area according to reference image.

 image